iCross/mdview/Fixtures/mermaid.md

-# Mermaid fixture（`mdview`）
+# Mermaid fixture (`mdview`)

-這個檔案專門用來測 Mermaid code block 的行為（不依賴網路也能做 deterministic 測試）。
+This file is dedicated to testing Mermaid code block behavior (deterministic and does not require network access).

 SCROLLTARGET_MERMAID